Our much loved Senior Clinicians Peter Vitale and Hayley Owens work together to lead the world class services within the Melbourne Vestibular Clinic.

 Our Vestibular rehabilitation team will provide you with a diagnosis and support you through your rehabilitation plan.
 If you require further opinion, our trusted network of ENT's and Neurologists are on call and ready to help.
 Together we will help you achieve more than what you thought possible.

-Vestibular Physiotherapist Peter Vitale developed the Melbourne Vestibular Clinic within the practice recognising the need for comprehensive and specialised assessment and treatment for those experiencing a Vestibular disorder.
-It was important to him that individuals that needed specialist assistance regarding diagnosis and treatment had access to this service locally and without waitlists.
+Vestibular Physiotherapist Peter Vitale developed the Melbourne Vestibular Clinicwithin the Essendon Physio Group practice, having recognised the need for comprehensive and specialised assessment and treatment for those experiencing Vestibular disorders.
+It was important to him that individuals needing specialist assistance regarding diagnosis and treatment had access to this service locally and without waitlists.

 Vestibular Physiotherapy is a highly specialised area and we are proud to bring it to our local community.

 What are Vestibular disorders and why am I dizzy?

 Vestibular disorders are conditions which affect the vestibular system; part of the inner ear and brain.
 These areas are responsible for processing balance and eye movement, so having a vestibular disorder can make these seemingly simple tasks very tricky!